-Memorial Sloan Kettering’s Kids Express program is designed to help adults with cancer communicate with their children about their illness.
+Memorial Sloan Kettering’s Talking with Children about Cancer program is designed to help adults with cancer communicate with their children about their illness.
 As part of the program, social workers provide guidance on how parents with cancer can discuss the topic with children of all ages.

 Our social workers recommend offering clear, simple, honest information about your cancer.
 Keep explanations brief and use language appropriate to your child’s developmental age.
 This will help your child to make sense of the things he or she may hear, see, or sense going on at home.

 Avoiding or covering up the situation may lead your child to imagine the worst-case scenario or think that he or she is at fault.

 When communicating with your school-age child about your cancer consider the following strategies:

 - Use the proper name of the disease, such as “breast cancer” or “brain tumor.”

 - Explain that cancer is not contagious, that you cannot “catch” cancer like a cold.

 - Reassure your child that he or she did nothing to cause the cancer and that the cancer is not your child’s fault.